syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 ## Creating a new Word document from scratch with basic elements

-In this page, you can see how to create a simple Word document using Essentail DocIO’s API.
-For creating and manipulating a Word document, the following assemblies need to be referenced in your application.
+In this page, you can see how to create a simple Word document by using Essentail DocIO’s API.
+For creating and manipulating a Word document, the following assemblies are required to be referenced in your application.

 <table>
 <tr>